Bulging disc pain

-Bulging disc pain occurs when an intervertebral disc bulges or protrudes into any of the tiny spaces in the spinal canal where the nerve roots and the spinal cord are located.
-When this happens, nerve tissue is squeezed, or pinched.
-As anyone who has ever been diagnosed with a bulging disc knows, back or neck pain from this condition – as well as the symptoms that travel to other parts of the body – can be excruciating.
+Bulging disc pain occurs when a disc in the spine protrudes into any of the tiny spaces in the spinal column where the nerve roots and the spinal cord are located.
+When this happens, the nerves in those areas can become squeezed or pinched.

-Pain associated with a bulging disc can become worse when you are active.
-Any of these bodily movements can trigger bulging disc pain:
+Pain and symptoms associated with a bulging disc can become worse when you move around.
+Any of the following activities can trigger bulging disc pain:

-Intervertebral discs tend to bulge when they lose their elasticity, or cushioning ability, which can cause them to collapse and protrude into the spinal canal.
-Disc deterioration is mainly due to age or damage from a bodily injury.
+A bulging disc is mainly caused by age or damage from a sudden injury.
 For more detailed information on why discs bulge and cause pain, click on our bulging disc causes page.

 Bulging disc pain can often be treated through conservative methods, such as pain medication and at-home exercises, as well as other conservative options.
 Your doctor will recommend a course of treatments based on your pain and the severity of your bulging disc.

 If the conservative treatments do not help relieve pain after several months, contact Laser Spine Institute and ask about our minimally invasive spine surgery to help relieve the pain of a bulging disc and other spine conditions.
 To date, our procedures have helped more than 75,000 patients find relief from chronic neck and back pain.